 Container grown forget-me-nots can do just as well as those in beds and borders, and there are several reasons to go with a pot instead of a bed.
 If your garden space is limited, for instance, you may want to add containers with flowers.
 Containers with forget-me-nots and other flowers are great for sprucing up a patio or screened porch.
-And, of course, you can always grow these flowers in pots to enjoy them indoors.
+Of course, you can always grow these flowers in pots to enjoy them indoors as well.

 How to Grow Forget-Me-Nots in a Container

 Potted forget-me-not care is important because these native perennials are adapted to growing outside in certain conditions.
 You’ll have to recreate those conditions in a container and take care in choosing a location for it.

 First, choose a pot that has drainage holes.
 Your forget-me-nots will need moist soil, but not soggy soil.
 Don’t cram them into the container either.
 They need space or the plants could develop mildew.
 With light, basic potting soil and good drainage, find a spot for your plant that will be adequately warm.
 Forget-me-nots do well in shade, but full sun is fine.

 Water your potted forget-me-nots often enough that the soil stays moist but not soggy, slightly less during the winter.
 Pinch off dead flowers after they are spent to encourage new blooms.
 Fertilizer should not be necessary unless your plant isn’t growing well or you see some yellow foliage.